BraveEberron/BraveEberron.github.io/pages/mechanics/artifact_charges.md

 ---
 title: Artifact Charges
 permalink: artifact_charges.html
+published: false
 ---
-In this system the rules for artifacts has been modified to allow for a gareentte that an artifact can be used several times.
+In this system the rules for artifacts has been modified to allow for a guarantee that an artifact can be used several times.

 ARTIFACT LEVEL|TOTAL CHARGES
 ---|---